-- 15.0 Children with Special Educational Needs or Disabilities and Children with Health Issues - we recognise that children with special educational needs or disabilities (SEND) and children with certain medical or physical health conditions can face additional safeguarding challenges.
+- 19.0 Children with Special Educational Needs or Disabilities and Children with Health Issues - we recognise that children with special educational needs or disabilities (SEND) and children with certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
 Children with SEND are especially vulnerable when identifying concerns due to their impaired capacity to resist or avoid abuse.
-They may have speech, language and communication needs, which may make it difficult to tell others what is happening. - 15.1 This policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children which include: - a. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - b. children with SEND can be disproportionally impacted by things like bullyingwithout outwardly showing any signs; and - c. communication barriers and difficulties in overcoming these barriers. - 16.0 Serious violence All staff should be aware of indicators, which may signal that children are at risk from, or are involved in serious violent crime.
+They may have speech, language and communication needs, which may make it difficult to tell others what is happening. - NSPCC-Safeguarding children with special educational needs and disabilities (SEND) and NSPCC-Safeguarding child protection/deaf and disabled children and young people - 19.1 This policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children which include: - a. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - b. children with SEND can be disproportionally impacted by things like bullyingwithout outwardly showing any signs; and - c. communication barriers and difficulties in overcoming these barriers. - 20.0 Serious violence All staff should be aware of indicators, which may signal that children are at risk from, or are involved in serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 16.1 All staff should be aware of the associated risks and understand the measures in place to manage these.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 20.1 All staff should be aware of the associated risks and understand the measures in place to manage these.
 Further advice for schools can be found in the Home Office's 'Preventing youth violence and gang involvement' and 'Criminal exploitation of children and vulnerable adults: county lines' guidance.

-17.0 Taking action where concerns are identified
+21.0 Taking action where concerns are identified